thephpleague/flysystem-bundle/README.md

 on the execution environment (local files in development, cloud storage in production and memory in tests).

 > Note: you are reading the documentation for flysystem-bundle 3.0, which relies on Flysystem 3.
-> If you use Flysystem 1.X, use [flysystem-bundle 1.X](https://github.com/thephpleague/flysystem-bundle/tree/1.x).
+> If you use Flysystem 1.x, use [flysystem-bundle 1.x](https://github.com/thephpleague/flysystem-bundle/tree/1.x).
-> If you use Flysystem 2.X, use [flysystem-bundle 2.X](https://github.com/thephpleague/flysystem-bundle/tree/2.3.0).
+> If you use Flysystem 2.x, use [flysystem-bundle 2.x](https://github.com/thephpleague/flysystem-bundle/tree/2.x).
 > Read the [Upgrade guide](https://github.com/thephpleague/flysystem-bundle/blob/master/UPGRADE.md) to learn how to upgrade.

 ## Installation

-flysystem-bundle requires PHP 8.0+ and Symfony 5.4+.
+flysystem-bundle 3.x requires PHP 8.0+ and Symfony 5.4+.

+> If you need support for a lower PHP/Symfony version, consider using
+> [flysystem-bundle 2.x](https://github.com/thephpleague/flysystem-bundle/tree/2.x) which support Flysystem 3.x
+> and older PHP/Symfony versions.

 You can install the bundle using Symfony Flex: